telostia/lunarium-guides/guides/auto_guide.md

 Now to get a genkey for the linux side.

-Open the Smrt Coin Desktop Wallet.
+Open the Lunarium Desktop Wallet.
 Go to Tools -> "Debug console - Console"
 Type the following command: masternode genkey